Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (01/15/2022):*
+*Quote of the Day (01/16/2022):*

-_**Many of life's failures are experienced by people who did not realize how close they were to success when they gave up.**_
+_**The real winners in life are the people who look at every situation with an expectation that they can make it work or make it better**_

-Thomas Edison
+Barbara Pletcher